 Gainsight works from a list of your customers, selected from your Accounts in Salesforce.
-Prior to onboarding, you must attend a customer import webinar.
 Your customer list within your Salesforce accounts, and how they are identified, must be set up and verified.

 Each customer must be represented by a single Account record in your current Salesforce instance.
 If your individual customers are represented differently, contact your Project Manager.